Readers - please note this page is presented for your education, information and guidance only.

 In some electron tube designs, the coil is wound round and in others it is wound flat.
 Generally speaking, tubes having round - ie cylindrical - Plates would have Screen Grids wound on a round former, and tubes having rectangular Plates would have Screen Grids wound on a flat, or rectangular, former.
 This results in an arrangement whereby the Screen Grid is generally parallel with the conducting (electron collecting) portion of the internal Plate surface and the conducting (electron emitting) surface of the Cathode.

-The usual arrangement is for the turns on the Screen Grid to be evenly spaced, however sometimes variable spacing is used for particular effect - such as in "remote cutoff" tubes.
+The usual arrangement is for the turns on the Screen Grid to be evenly spaced, however sometimes variable spacing is used for particular effect.

 Of importance to this paper is the physical spacing, pre-determined during manufacture, between the Cathode (negative terminal of the tube) and Screen Grid, and Screen Grid to Plate (positive terminal of the tube) - ie the relative positioning of the Screen-Grid between the cathode and anode of the device.